ClimateChangeEcon/Building_Interpretable_Climate_Emulators_forEconomics/README.md

 </p>

 ## Note
-The README is optimised to view in markdown (.md) format.
-In README.pdf some links may not work correctly.
+The README is optimized for viewing in Markdown (.md) format.
+Some links may not work correctly in the PDF version.

 ## Description of programs and datasets used